Highrise alternative investment skyscraper

 • Pay zero capital gains tax when selling EIS shares

-• Defer capital gains tax to following years
+• Defer existing capital gains tax liabilities to later years

-• Pass on your investment free of inheritance tax
+• Pass on shares free of inheritance tax

 • Claim loss relief should an unexpected event arise